mittulmandhan/java-interview-prep/23 abstract keyword/README.md

 # `abstract` Keyword
 * `abstract` is a keyword.
 * `abstract` is a non-access modifier i.e. it changes the behaviour of the resource.
-* classes and methods can be abstract.
+* Only classes and methods can be abstract.
 * `abstract` resources cannot be `final`.

 ## `abstract` Class